rockysnow7/search/README.md

 ### the algorithm

 The engine has three functions: indexing, recommending, and updating.
-To do this, it consists of the *search autoencoder*, the *text autoencoder*, and the *search-text map*.
+To do this, it consists of the *text autoencoder* and the *search predictor*.

 To index a given URL:

 1. Get the HTML of the page and keep any text.
 2. Train the text autoencoder on the text.
-3. Split the set of latent points of the text autoencoder into clusters, and save the coordinates of the centre of each cluster.
+3. Pass the text through the text autoencoder.
 4. Save the URL and its latent coordinates.

-To recommend a list of URLs, given a search:
+To recommend a list of *n* URLs, given a search phrase:

-1. ...
+1. Pass the search phrase through the search predictor to get a set of coordinates.

-### dev notes
+2. Find the set of *n* URLs with latent coordinates closest to the search phrase coordinates.

-1. Get search phrase.
+To update its model, given a search phrase, a URL, and a score *s* in {-1, 1}:

-2. For any URL, get score *s* in {-1, 0, 1}.
+1. If the search phrase has not been saved before, pass it through the search predictor and save it with the resulting coordinates.
-3. Move search point *s* units closer to URL point.
+2. Move the search phrase coordinates *s* closer to the URL's coordinates.
-4. Train the
+3. Retrain the search predictor on the set of saved search phrases and their coordinates.